Nonparametric inference for fractional diffusion: The locally linear estimate

 In view of the term $r_{x,h}^\mathrm{loc}(X_t)$ in \eqref{decomp}, the accuracy of the locally linear estimate will be expressed thanks to the quality of the approximation of $b$ by a linear function.
-Under Hypothesis \ref{hypb}.a) it is natural to introduce in the neighborhood $[x-h,x+h]$ of the point $x$ the quantity
+Under Hypothesis \ref{hypb}(a) it is natural to introduce in the neighbourhood $[x-h,x+h]$ of the point $x$ the quantity

 In order to study the error from a probabilistic point of view (see $\xi_{x,h}^1(X_t)$ in \eqref{decomp}), we make the following comments.
-If the kernel function $N$ satisfies $N^2=N$ and if $H=1/2$, the process $V=(\mathrm{V}_t)_{t\ge 0}$ defined in \eqref{def-v} is the quadratic variation process of the two-dimensional martingale $M=(M_t)_{t\ge 0}$ defined by
+If the kernel function $N$ satisfies $N^2=N$ and if $H=1/2$, the process $V=(\mathrm{V}_t)_{t\ge0}$ defined in \eqref{def-v} is the quadratic variation process of the two-dimensional martingale $M=(M_t)_{t\ge0}$ defined by

 If we investigate the strong consistency of our estimator we shall use a strong law of large numbers for multivariate martingales (see \cite{lbm,ku-so,cp,vz}).
-Therefore the strong consistency is a consequence of asymptotic properties as $t$ goes to infinity of the eigenvalues of the matrix $\mathrm{V}_t$.
-In the fractional framework this kind of asymptotic has not yet been studied.
+Therefore, the strong consistency is a consequence of asymptotic properties as $t$ goes to infinity of the eigenvalues of the matrix $\mathrm{V}_t$.
+In the fractional framework, this kind of asymptotic has not yet been studied.
 Nevertheless, the eigenvalues of $\mathrm{V}_t$ play a crucial role in the following.

-Thus we introduce for some $\rho >0$ and $\beta >0$ the random set
+Thus, we introduce for some $\rho>0$ and $\beta>0$ the random set

 where $\lambda_m(t)$ is the smallest eigenvalue of the matrix $V_t$.
 The properties of $\hat b^{\mathrm{ll}}_{t,h}(x)$ are first studied restricted to the event $\A^{\mathrm{ll}}_{t,h}$.
-The consistency is proved under Hypotheses \ref{hypb}.b) and \ref{hypb}.c) insuring the ergodicity of \eqref{eds} and under the following non degeneracy condition on the law of the stationary solution. \begin{hyp} The law of $\bar X$ is (strongly) non-degenerate in a neighborhood of $x$: for any small bandwidth $h$ it holds:
+The consistency is proved under Hypotheses \ref{hypb}(b) and (c) insuring the ergodicity of \eqref{eds} and under the following non-degeneracy condition on the law of the stationary solution. \begin{hyp} The law of $\bar X$ is (strongly) non-degenerate in a neighbourhood of $x$: for any small bandwidth $h$ it holds: